rbtcollins/bitnami-docker/gke/wordpress/README.md

 wordpress-http default 0.0.0.0/0  tcp:80          gke-wordpress-17345479-node
 ```

-Alternatively, you can open up port 80 from the [Developers Console](https://console.developers.google.com/).
+Alternatively, you can open up port `80` from the [Developers Console](https://console.developers.google.com/).

 ## Access your Wordpress server

-Now that the firewall is open, you can access the service.
-Find the external IP of the Apache service you just set up:
+Now that the firewall is open, you can access the service over the internet.
+Find the external IP of the Apache service you just set up using:

 ```bash
 $ kubectl describe services wordpress-apache